How to Communicate Clearly and Effectively in Remote Organizations

 Gideon Koh

 The number of remote work and organizations is on the rise.
-More remote job listing websites are coming up, and the list of jobs advertised on each of these sites are growing as well.
+More remote job listing websites are coming up, and the list of jobs advertised on each of these sites is growing as well.
 Not to mention, even organizations with physical offices are slowly allowing their staff to work from home.
-Remote work and flexible hours are perks that people are on the lookout for; goodbye foosball and pool tables.

 I’ve worked in both office and remote settings, and I have spent an equal number of years in each environment so I would say that I have a fairly balanced experience when it comes to the two.
 While working remotely is the future, it does require extra effort and focus.
 Aside from equipping your team with the best remote tools, you must pay special attention to communication.